Meet the Dealer of Pedego in Hamilton

 Because Pedego demands you do a bit more than opening your garage door to sell its bikes!

 The purpose of my business is to provide electric bikes to people who want to keep biking but find traditional biking is a little too onerous or difficult due to their location, age, job or the environment.
 Since you can’t arrive for meetings dripping with sweat, or always have a shower at work, electric bikes are a great help for commuters and recreational riders who want to ride no matter what the occasion.

-I bought my first electric bike in 2012 (shhhhh, not a Pedego).
+I bought my first electric bike in 2012.
 It was so good I sold my motor scooter and within a month my wife Catherine bought one for herself.
 I’d say we just ride more.
 I do things, like grocery shopping and riding downtown that I avoided on a normal bike.

 As part of my business planning I visited the Pedego store in Buffalo, New York, which is about an hour from here.
 It is unique because it isn’t on a road jumping out at you; it is tucked away, small and colourful.
 Mike and his son John own and operate it.
 They said that in their first year they opened in April and sold 50 bikes.
 They managed this in New York State where electric bikes were illegal at the time!

 My brother-in-law lives in Krestova, British Columbia, and he loves his Pedego Interceptor.
 It seemed like the best thing to do at this point in life: sell something that helps the environment and helps people ride bikes more often.

 Where are you located?

 The store is in a newly built retail centre at 1808 Rymal Road East at Trinity Church Road.
 (See map below.)
 My daughter’s good friend’s house used to be there.
 She played and probably slept over on this very site.